Our EYFS

 Physical Development

-All of the learning that takes place in the Early Years Foundation Stage is underpinned by the Characteristics of Effective Learning.
-At Bentley New Village these characteristics are represented by our learning heroes;
+All of the learning that takes place in the Early Years Foundation Stage is underpinned by the Characteristics of Effective Learning; Playing and exploring, Creating and thinking critically and Active Learning.

 Parents as Partners